FIFA 20 Career Mode: Top 10 young Central Midfielders (CMs) to sign – De Jong, Arthur, Fabian & more

 Frenkie de Jong (OVR 86 – POT 92)

 De Jong scored 4 goals and made 4 assists in the 2018/19 season which Ajax performed incredibly in.
 The Dutch midfielder and his team won the Eredivisie, a Dutch domestic trophy and, of course, made it to the semi-finals of the Champions League.

-His passing stats of 90 rated short passing and 86 long passing, coupled with his 86 vision, means he is a pass-master.
-Having signed for Barcelona this summer, you can either sign de Jong immediately for his whopping £105.3 million release clause, or wait until January 2020 and pay a slightly cheaper fee of £80 million.
-His wage bill of £176,000 is also substantial, but with a potential of 91, what did you expect?
+Having signed for Barcelona this summer, you can either sign de Jong immediately for his whopping £121.5 million release clause, or wait until January 2020 and pay a slightly cheaper fee of £90 million.
+His wage bill of £189,000 is also substantial, but with a potential of 92, what did you expect?

 Having moved to Barcelona last season, Arthur made 44 appearances for the Spanish club, helping them win La Liga.
 However, he only achieved two assists the entire season, perhaps your club could yield a higher output from the Brazilian?

-His 88 rated ball control and 86 dribbling suggests that he is a natural with the ball at his feet and will have no trouble creating space for himself.
-The Barcelona man will cost you a hefty £65 million to sign and you’ll have to fulfill his extensive £162,000 a week wage demands.
+Arthur is a natural with the ball at his feet and will have no trouble creating space for himself.
+The Barcelona man will cost you a hefty £75 million to sign and you’ll have to fulfill his extensive £171,000 a week wage demands.

 Wage: £68,000 a week

 Fabian had a strong 2018/19 season, with a decent output of seven goals and three assists for Napoli and his contribution to Spain’s under 21 European Championship victory.

 The Spaniard will perform well as a link between your defence and attack, costing you around £55 million transfer fee and £75,000 a week in wages.

 Donny van de Beek (OVR 83 – POT 87)